Metal

 Difference Between Aluminium and Copper

-Aluminium and Copper are used for making wires to improve electrical conductivity.
-The main difference between aluminum and copper is that copper’s more heavy and has the appearance of a reddish orange, while aluminium is a more light metal, with a silvery gray appearance.
+Aluminum and Copper are used for making wires to improve electrical conductivity.
+The main difference between aluminum and copper is that copper is heavier and has the appearance of a reddish-orange, while aluminum is a lighter metal, with a silvery gray appearance.

 Aluminium

-Although it is widely used within the natural world however, there are no living creatures recognized to utilize aluminum salts to fuel their metabolism however, it is well-accepted by animals and plants.
-Due to the high concentration of this salt, the possibilities to play a role in biology to them is an area of research which is why research continues.
+Although it is widely used within the natural world, there are no living creatures recognized to utilize aluminum salts to fuel their metabolism however, it is well-accepted by animals and plants.
+Due to the high concentration of this salt, the possibility to play a role in biology is an area of research which is why research continues.

 Copper

-The Roman period Copper was extracted primarily in Cyprus The source of the name for the metal comes which comes from the Greek word aes cyprium (metal from Cyprus) which was later changed into cuprum (Latin).
-Copper was also known as Coper (Old English) as well as copper derive from this.
-The later spelling was first introduced about 1530.
+In the Roman period Copper was extracted primarily from Cyprus The source of the name of the metal comes which comes from the Greek word aes cyprium (metal from Cyprus) which was later changed into cup rum (Latin).
+Copper was also known as copper (Old English) as well as copper derived from this.
+The latter spelling was first introduced in about 1530.
 [7]

 The most commonly used compounds are copper(II) salts.
 They frequently impart blue or green hues to certain minerals such as malachite and azurite as well as turquoise.
 They have also been frequently and extensively used for pigments.

 Copper is a vital component of every living thing as a trace mineral in their diet as it is a major component of the respiratory enzyme complex, cytochrome the c as well as oxidase.
-For crustaceans and molluscs, copper is an element of hemocyanin, a blood pigment and is substituted by hemoglobin that is iron-complexed in fish as well as other vertebrates.
-For humans, it is mostly found in the muscles, liver as well as bones.
+For crustaceans and mollusks, copper is an element of hemocyanin, a blood pigment, and is substituted by hemoglobin is iron-complexed in fish as well as other vertebrates.
+For humans, it is mostly found in the muscles, liver as well and bones.
 8 The body of an adult has the range of 1.4 to 2.1 milligrams of copper for each kg of weight.
 [9]

 Environmental Impact